-Summer 2022
+Summer 2023

-Summer A (June 6 - August 4)
+Summer A (June 5, 2023 - June 29, 2023)

-April 20 Summer and Fall priority registration opens for Veterans and students currently served by Disability Support Services who reside within the service region.
-April 21 Summer and Fall priority registration opens for all students who reside within the NPRC service region.
-April 25 Open registration for Summer and Fall begins.
-May 20 Final day to apply for priority processing of 2021-2022 institutional financial aid for mew students for Summer.
-After May 20 Applications for 2021-2022 institutional financial aid continue to be accepted for new students for Summer.
+Wednesday, April 19 Summer and Fall priority registration opens for Veterans and students currently served by Disability Support Services who reside within the service region Thursday, April 20 Summer and Fall priority registration opens for all students who reside within the NPRC service region Monday, April 24 Open registration for Summer and Fall begins Sunday, April 30 Final day to apply for priority processing of 2022-2023 institutional financial aid for new students for Summer.
+Only one application per academic year needs to be submitted.
+After this date, applications for 2022-2023 institutional financial aid continue to be accepted.
 Aid is awarded based on priority and availability.
-May 30 College closed - Memorial Day Holiday June 3 Registration closes for Summer A. June 6 Summer A classes begin.
-July 1 Mid-term grade reports due for Summer A July 4 College closed - Independence Day Holiday July 5 - July 10 No Classes - Summer Break July 22 Last date to withdraw from Summer A with a grade of W July 27 Final day to apply for priority processing of 2022-2023 institutional financial aid for Fall 2022 students.
-After July 27 Applications for 2022-2023 institutional financial aid continue to be accepted for Fall 2022 students.
-Aid is awarded based on priority and availability.
-August 3 Final Exam Day for Summer A classes that meet on Monday and/or Wednesday August 4 Final Exam Day for Summer A classes that meet on Tuesday and/or Thursday August 5 Final grades due by 4 p.m. for Summer A
+Monday, May 29 College closed in observance of the Memorial Day holiday Wednesday, May 31 Registration closes with payment due or payment plan arranged Friday, June 2 Schedule adjustment for registered students only Monday, June 5 Summer A classes begin Thursday, June 8 Schedule adjustment period ends.
+Currently registered students may add or drop courses with no grade issued.
+Eligible students will receive an 80% tuition refund.
+Refunds are not issued for partial withdrawal.
+Friday, June 30 Mid-term grade reports due for Summer A Friday, June 30 Final day to apply for priority processing of 2023-2024 institutional financial aid for Fall 2023 students After June 30 Applications for 2023-2024 institutional financial aid continue to be accepted for Fall 2023 students.
+Aid is awarded based on priority and availability Monday, July 3 - Sunday, July 9 No Classes - Summer Break Tuesday, July 4 College closed in observance of the Independence Day holiday Friday, July 21 Last date to withdraw from Summer A with a grade of W Wednesday, August 2 Final exam day for Summer A classes that meet on Monday and/or Wednesday Thursday, August 3 Final exam day for Summer A classes that meet on Tuesday and/or Thursday Friday, August 4 Grades due by 4:00 p.m. for Summer A